w3c/tokyo18-workshop/cfp.md

 ## What is W3C?

-W3C is a voluntary standards consortium that convenes companies and communities to help structure productive discussions around existing and emerging technologies, and offers a Royalty-Free patent framework for Web Recommendations.
+The [World Wide Web Consortium (W3C)](https://www.w3.org) is a voluntary standards consortium that convenes companies and communities to help structure productive discussions around existing and emerging technologies, and offers a Royalty-Free patent framework for Web Recommendations.
 We focus primarily on client-side (browser) technologies, and also have a mature history of vocabulary (or “ontology”) development.
 W3C develops work based on the priorities of our members and our community.